Ready to say goodbye to debt for good? Learn More

 Can CBE Group Sue Me?

-Unfortunately, CBE Group can sue you.
-If persistent attempts from a debt collector go unanswered, they may take legal action by filing a debt collection lawsuit.
+Yes, CBE Group can sue you.
+If a debt collector doesn’t hear back after multiple attempts to reach you, they may decide to file a debt collection lawsuit.

 • Your state’s wage garnishment laws